Why You Need to Consider Alternatives to Equity Release

 Can you borrow the money you require from another source, like say, a bank?

-In as much as some mortgage providers do not love dealing with retirees, some accommodate the project.
-All you have to do is call your homeland mortgage provider and see if they will help out.
+In as much as some mortgage providers do not love dealing with retirees, some accommodate the idea.
+All you have to do is call your local mortgage provider and see what’s possible.

 7. Reduce Your Expenditure

-Making cutbacks in your normal or regular life like shopping around for cheaper utilities, reviewing house & car insurance or even shopping habits, can go a long way towards bridging the shortfall that exists and thus allowing you to take care and keep your home and sanity.
+Making cutbacks in your day to day life like shopping around for cheaper utilities, reviewing house & car insurance or even shopping habits, can go a long way towards bridging the shortfall that exists and thus allowing you to keep your home.

 8. Get a Part-Time Job

-If you are still up for some running around, you can always get a part-time work.
-You can choose to be an expert adviser in your work towards setting up that business you have always wanted to own.
-It is best and top way of keeping you active and healthy, getting a fresh perspective of things, and allowing you to preserve your lifestyle.
+If you’re still up for some running around, you can always get a part-time job.
+You can opt to be an expert adviser in your field or work towards setting up that business you have always wanted to own.
+It’s a perfect way of keeping you active and healthy, getting a fresh perspective of things, and allowing you to fund your lifestyle.

 9. Check Your Eligibility for Local Grants to Improve Your Property